-The NightBench Program Development Environment provides a history window from both the NightBench Development window and the NightBench Builder window.
-This command log contains a list of all the commands issued by NightBench to the underlying compiler toolsets in the carrying out of its tasks.
+The NightBench Program Development Environment provides history windows for both the NightBench Development window and the NightBench Builder window.
+These command logs display the commands issued by NightBench to the underlying compiler toolsets in the carrying out of its tasks.

-• "Command Log" on page 1-18
+• "Command Log" on page 1-21